Making sense of early weaning

 Weaning is one of the most effective management tools available to manage your breeder’s body condition.
 Removing the need to produce milk for a calf in the early dry season is equivalent to providing the breeder with a supplement of up to 2 kg of grain or 3 kg of fortified molasses every day.

 Early weaning, when done effectively, can result in better overall breeder condition, higher conception rates and lower costs of breeder supplementary feeding.
-Early weaning is practiced most commonly in drought affected areas and refers to the weight (age) of the calf and not to the time of muster.
+It is practiced most commonly in drought affected areas and refers to the weight (age) of the calf and not to the time of muster.

-The Department of Agriculture and Fisheries GrazingFutures team, together with Désirée Jackson, have produced a practical and informative early weaning presentation.
+The Department of Agriculture and Fisheries GrazingFutures team, together with Désirée Jackson, have produced a practical and informative presentation.

 Topics covered during this presentation include:

 - nutritional considerations